Deneb128/UE-Website-Spring/README.md

 # UniversalElements-Website
 This is a personal project made to learn the Java Spring framework to handle some functionalities of a MMORPG-style game.
 Right now it has a single route to do the registration of an account.
-Passowrds are hashed with BCrypt.
+Passwords are hashed with BCrypt.

 TO DO: